 His patents also include a new drive unit that has varied applications in multiple domains.
 In the particular area of sound reproduction in which the invention was conceived, the drive unit corrects sound distortions resulting from mechanical imperfections inherent in all loudspeakers.
 Most importantly, these corrections are done without any sound processing and therefore listeners get to hear unadulterated sound, exactly as the original sound was recorded.

-The pending patent for the Symphonova system encompasses a range of inventions, including a software for real-time control of midi scores, virtual acoustics used to create the best concert-hall acoustics in venues that are otherwise not suitable for acoustic instruments or voice, and a method for sound propagation to faithfully reproduce the sound of acoustic instruments (Instrumental Loudspeakers).
+The pending patents for the Symphonova system encompasse a range of inventions, including a software for real-time control of midi scores, virtual acoustics used to create the best concert-hall acoustics in venues that are otherwise not suitable for acoustic instruments or voice, and a method for sound propagation to faithfully reproduce the sound of acoustic instruments (Instrumental Loudspeakers).